 The chart below is a great place to get started with comparing the best push up bars.

 There are seriously 101 push up handles out there to buy, so I decided to compare some different styles for you so you could get an idea of what you like and don’t like.
-Comparing the pro’s and cons of different style push up bars can help you get a clear idea of what will suits your individual needs.
-Keep on scrolling for a more in depth discussion on the features of different push up bar models.
+Comparing the pro’s and cons of different style push-up bars can help you get a clear idea of what will suit your individual needs.
+Keep on scrolling for a more in-depth discussion on the features of different push up bar models.

 |Name||What I Like||Down Side|

 |N1 Fit Push Up Bars||Budget Friendly.
 Slightly inclined position more comfortable for push ups.||PVC Plastic construction might not handle heavier loads or handstands|